djibe/Android-tutorials/README.md

 ## Xiaomi Redmi Note 4/4X/mido (Snapdragon SOC)

-You can upgrade your Xiaomi Redmi Note 4 from stock to Android 11 Q / LineageOS 18.1.
+You can upgrade your Xiaomi Redmi Note 4 from stock to Android 11 Q / LineageOS 18.1 (Android 12 available).

-Tutorial is here (800+ views): <https://forum.xda-developers.com/t/guide-tutorial-howto-xiaomi-redmi-note-4-snapdragon-stock-to-android-11-lineageos-18-1.4240159/>
+Tutorial is here (5000+ views): <https://forum.xda-developers.com/t/guide-tutorial-howto-xiaomi-redmi-note-4-snapdragon-stock-to-android-11-lineageos-18-1.4240159/>

 What you will learn: